PG&E settles California fire claims with local governments for $1 bln

 The governments include the city of Paradise, which was leveled by November’s Camp Fire in California deadliest and most destructive wildfire of modern times.

-Paradise settled for $270 million, John Fiske, a lawyer for the governments from Baron & Budd, told Reuters.

-A Paradise park district and Butte and Yuba Counties also settled claims stemming from the Camp Fire, for a combined $312 million.

-The city of Santa Rosa and Sonoma and Napa Counties, which were hard hit by blazes in 2017, are among the localities that settled.
+The city of Santa Rosa and Sonoma and Napa counties, which were hard hit by blazes in 2017, also are among the localities that settled with PG&E. (Reporting by Jim Christie; editing by Grant McCool)

-Other governments that settled 2017 fire claims include the cities of Sonoma and Napa as well as Lake, Mendocino, Nevada and Yuba Counties and some special districts.

-The governments that settled the 2017 fire claims will receive a total of $415 million.
-How the money will be allocated has not been decided yet, Fiske said.